This design is meant to be reviewed at desktop size.

 How long before I see improvement?

 Most patients notice some improvement in 4 to 8 weeks once the initial protocol is in place.
 Significant biomarker improvement typically takes 3 to 6 months.
-Some improvements come faster: Karie B., whose testimonial appears above, resolved her autoimmune skin bumps in 4 days after eliminating the foods her sensitivity panel identified.
+Some improvements come faster: one patient's autoimmune skin bumps resolved within four days of eliminating the foods her sensitivity panel identified.
 Speed of response depends on what is driving your condition and how long it has been in progress.

 Do you accept insurance?